sbrsn97/SWE573/README.md

    npm install
    ```

-3. Create a `.env.local` file to configure the API endpoint:
+3. Make sure the `.env` file is configured to use the correct API endpoint:
    ```
    echo "VITE_API_BASE_URL=http://localhost:8080/api" > .env.local
    ```